microsoft/OpenHack/byos/devops-2.0/deployment.md

 ## Setting up Permissions

-Before continuing ensure you understand the permissions needed to run the Open Hack on your Azure subscription.
+Before continuing ensure you understand the permissions needed to run the OpenHack on your Azure subscription.

 This lab deploys to a single resource group within a subscription.
 To deploy this lab environment, ensure the account you use to execute the script is at a minimum in the Azure Contributor Role.